mdhasanuzzamanbp/portugal_administrative_gis/README.md

 # Portugal Administrative GIS & Freguesia Population Dataset

 ## Project Overview
-The project visualize official geographic boundaries in Portugal both The Nomenclature of Territorial Units for Statistics (NUTS) and Official Administrative Charter of Portugal (Municipality and Freguesia; CAOP) and combined it with population data at the Freguesia level.
+The project visualizes official geographic boundaries in Portugal, including the Nomenclature of Territorial Units for Statistics (NUTS) and Official Administrative Charter of Portugal (Municipality and Freguesia; CAOP), and combines it with population data at the Freguesia level.
 The final outputs are prepared as GIS-ready datasets and professional cartographic products.

 The project integrates: